difference between transverse and longitudinal wave

 In contrast, a longitudinal wave is one in which the particles of the medium move parallel to the direction of the wave.
 This means that the motion of the wave is in the same direction as the wave.
 A common example of a longitudinal wave is a sound wave.

-See also difference between yoghurt and curd
+See also difference between frozen yogurt and ice cream

 In a longitudinal wave, the particles of the medium compress and expand, creating regions of high pressure and low pressure.
 These regions move in a direction parallel to the direction of the wave.
 Longitudinal waves do not have a polarization because the oscillations occur in the same direction as the wave direction.